sidrumade/catalyst-project/README.md

 ## Initial Preparation
 * Create python environment using Python 3.9.17
-* install requirement.txt : pip install -r requirement.txt
+* Install requirement.txt : pip install -r requirement.txt
-* create .env file in "catalyst_count" folder with following fields :
-* DEBUG ,SECRET_KEY ,DB_NAME , DB_USER , DB_PASSWORD , DB_HOST, DB_PORT
+* Create .env file in "catalyst_count" folder with following fields : DEBUG ,SECRET_KEY ,DB_NAME , DB_USER , DB_PASSWORD , DB_HOST, DB_PORT
-* run django migrations
+* Run django migrations
 * Create super useer for login to access the file upload
-* open cmd in "catalyst_count" folder
+* Open cmd in "catalyst_count" folder
-* start celery : celery -A catalyst_count worker -l info --pool=solo
+* Start celery : celery -A catalyst_count worker -l info --pool=solo
-* start django application: python manage.py runserver
+* Start django application: python manage.py runserver

+## Logics
+* catalyst/models.py contains the database models.
+* catalyst/forms.py contains the forms for the user creation and query filter.
+* catalyst/serializer.py contains the logic for exchanging json data from models like : User Model and Company Model
+* catalyst/task.py contains the logic for cleaning the dataset and uploading the input file to the database.
+It does use the "celery" to do the task in asynchronous way.
+(Its very efficient to deal with large datasets.)
+* catalyst/urls.py contains the routing logic.
+* templates/account contains the html pages that are used in this project.